 Roccbox vs Ooni Koda

-Before buying the Roccbox I did a lot of research into the Ooni Koda, and I’m pleased with my decision but the pizzas do come out a little smaller.
+Before buying the Roccbox, I did a lot of research into the Ooni Koda, and I’m pleased with my decision, but the pizzas do come out a little smaller.
+These are two of the best outdoor pizza ovens on the market, but a few small differences made the Roccbox the right fit for me.

-On face value, if you’re looking to make some 16-inch pizzas then by this point you’ll be leaning towards the Ooni.
-The main consideration to make here is what do you think you’ll be making more often
+On face value, if you’re looking to make some 16-inch pizzas, then by this point, you’ll be leaning towards the Ooni.
+The main consideration to make here is what you think you’ll be making more often.
+The oven chamber is large enough to cook pizzas up to around 12 inches which is generally enough for one person, but you probably wouldn’t share.

 Roccbox Wood Burner 2.0